JIAQING-XIE/IAML-Assignments/IAML_CW1/Readme.md

 3(b) You should calculate mean for each class for each dimension and scatter them.
 Used packages: ```python matplotlib.pyplot```

-3(c) 􏰀M 2
-impurity is represented by Gi = 1 − p .
-Entropy impurity is represented by k=1 i,k
-Hi = 1 − 􏰀Mk=1 pi,k ∗ log2pi,k.
-One obvious advantage is that entropy calculation
-needs logarithm operation, which costs more time than multiplication operation that is required by Gini impurity.
-Besides, we know intuitively that it tends to choose the most frequent class of at the branches.
+3(c) The default criteria of deciding the impurity of the node is Gini impurity.
+One obvious advantage is that entropy calculation needs logarithm operation, which costs more time than multiplication operation that is required by Gini impurity.
+Besides, we know intuitively that it tends to choose the most frequent class of at the branches.(Explanation got full points)

-3(d)

-3(e)

-3(f)
+3(d)The potential problem which small values of maximum depth of the tree may occur is that the impurity is high at the top nodes of the tree.
+It will result in under- fitting problem.
+Maximum depth with unsuitable large values will cause over-fitting problems.
+Also, if numbers of data is large, it will spend more time on calculation.
+Expected time complexity is O(nlgn) since we choose lg(n) features in our tree.
+Time complexity will become O(n2) if we add more numbers of features to the branches until it reaches the number of maximum input features.(Explanation got full points)

+3(e)Training three SupportVectorClassifiers with different maximum depths--2, 8 and 20.
+Used packages: ```python sklearn.tree.DecisionTreeClassifier``` and ```python sklearn.metrics.accuracy_score``` The second model with the maximum depth of 8 preforms best.
+Since value 8 is the closet to expected maximum depth lg(n) where n is equal to 136. ln(136) is equal to 7.09.

+3(f)The top three most important attributes are x50, y48 and y29, of which the im- portance is equal to 0.3304, 0.0900 and 0.0883 in order respectively.
+The attribute with the highest importance is x50.
+It makes sense since top of the upper lip, whose horizontal value is represented by x50 will extend when one person is smiling.
+It is common sense although the disparity is not obvious in the figure shown in part(b).

+3(g)One limitation is that more than half of the coefficients(feature importance) are equal to zero(71/136) according to the reported feature_importances_.
+It means that those features are not sensitive to label prediction, which is redundant to classifier.